Table of contents

 Dogs and exercise

-Try to walk your dog in the coolness of the evening, or early morning, especially on very ot, sunny days, to help prevent dogs overheating.
+Try to walk your dog in the coolness of the evening or early morning, especially on very ot, sunny days, to help prevent dogs from overheating.

 Your dog will love a dip in the sea (if on a dog-friendly beach location) or a local river.
-This will not only cool your dog down ut wiaren’tp him to avoid the possibility of dehydration and the worry of painful paws re ulting after a walk on very hot concrete pavements.
-Dogs aren’t always aware of their own limits and will keep on chasing a ball incessantly.
-If your pet begins to breath more rapidly, slow things down and allow time for him to cool off
+This will not only cool your dog down but also help him avoid dehydration and the worry of painful paws resulting after a walk on very hot concrete pavements.
+Dogs aren’t always aware of their limits and constantly chase a ball.
+If your pet begins to breathe more rapidly, slow things down and allow time for him to cool off

 Provide outside shelter

-If your dog prefers to spend his time outside, provide some sort of shelter, such as an awnin so that he has somewhere to lie down out of the rays of the sun.
-A tit’sor large hrub in the garden can help to provide some shelter too.
-If you are going out for the day, consid r leaving your dog at home if it’s too hot We enjoy going it’s beach and sitting out in the sun for most of the day; however, dogs do not.
+If your dog prefers to spend his time outside, provide some sort of shelter, such as an awning so that he has somewhere to lie down from the sun’s rays.
+A large shrub in the garden can help provide some shelter, too.
+If you are going out for the day, consider leaving your dog home if it’s too hot.
+We enjoy going to its beach and sitting in the sun most of the day; however, dogs do not.
 Excessive heat can leave a dog dehydrated.
-For this reasdog’sit’s best and more comfortable for your pet to leave him at home.it is idog’sant to keep him safe in the sun
+For this reasdog’sit’s best and more comfortable for your pet to leave him at home.it is important to keep him safe in the sun

-Many petisn’trs naturally assume that trimpet’sor shaving their dog’s fur during the heat of the s mmer will help to cool them down.
-In reality, this isn’won’t with the layers of your pet’s coat protecting them from suit’sn and overheating.
-Trimming long hair to tidy up his coat is fine, but i won’t do anything to aid cooling purposes.
+Many people naturally assume that trimming or shaving their dog’s fur during the summer’s heat will help cool them down.
+In reality, this isn’t with the layers of your pet’s coat protecting them from suits and overheating.
+Trimming long hair to tidy up his coat is fine, but It won’t do anything to aid cooling purposes.

-Always remember that it’s essential towatch your dog closely during these hot summer days.
+Always remember that it’s essential to watch your dog closely during these hot summer days.
 If you are in doubt, move him to a cooler area.
-If you notice any signs of heatstroke, contact everyone’smmediately.
+If you notice any signs of heatstroke, contact everyone immediately.

 Please note here at Finchley Dog Walker, we take pet safety very seriously and have an extreme weather policy to ensure everyone’s safety.